 GitHub Stars AwardAhmad Awais

-I’m humbled to share that I’ve been awarded a GitHub Stars status by the good folks at GitHub.
-8th world-wide.
+I’m humbled to share that I’ve been awarded a GitHub Stars Award and status by the good folks at GitHub.
+8th worldwide out of 60 million developers on GitHub.
 It feels great to be recognized for my open-source work.
 You can check my profile here.
+Or you can follow my open-source work on GitHub.

-I’ve been creating open-source software for more than nine years.
+I’ve been creating open-source software for more than a decade.
 Joined GitHub on August 4, 2011.
 I was in college at that time.
 I remember using GitHub in 2009 but never registered on it.
 No one in the college taught us, git.

 Then I taught a workshop to a group of students as their teacher’s assistant on how to start contributing to open-source.
 Created an open-source repo to crowdsource sorting algorithms.
 We all had a lot of fun back then.